-How can I find a plot to build my own home?
+How can I find self-build land to build my own home?

 Whenever I mention to people that I built my own home, they always say “Oh, I would love to do that one day”.
 In the UK, this is a dream of many, and a reality for a very, very, tiny few.
 A recent survey by the Nationwide Foundation revealed that over 60% of us have the ambition to build our own home.
 In fact, less than 0.05% of us actually do so.